Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Key and Secondary Abilities

 Some classes specify that powers selected from class disciplines may use different abilities to those specified.
+If you swap the key ability, you must also swap the secondary ability.

+*For example, Cuthberta is a Priest (Worships the God of Life).
+When using Angel's Trumpet techniques, she can swap Charisma (that discipline's key ability) for Wisdom (her class's key ability.
+However, if she does so, she must swap Wisdom (that discipline's secondary ability) for Charisma (her talent's secondary ability).
+She cannot use Wisdom as the key ability adn secondary ability.*

-If you gain access to the powers of a discipline from another source, this rule does not apply.
+If you gain access to the powers of a discipline through another source than your class, you cannot use the different abilities.

 *For example, Arty is an Exemplar (Swashbuckler), which lets him replace a power’s secondary ability with Charisma.
 He selects the power* deadly thrust *from Blades in the Dark, which identifies Strength as its secondary ability.
 He may use Strength or Charisma when using that ability.*